Number of children, adults, and pensioners in London in poverty by working status (2009/2010, 2014/2015 and 2019/2020)

 As employment rates have increased in the capital, so too has the number of adults in poverty who are in working families.
 In 2009/10 870,000 working-age adults were in poverty in working families, compared to 1 million in 2019/20 (a 15% increase over the decade).
 This tendency is stronger for children in working families in poverty: 380,000 children were in this position in 2009/10, compared to 610,000 in 2019/20 (an increase of 60% over the decade).

 In contrast, the number of working-age adults and children in poverty who are in workless families have both fallen over the last decade.

-Whilst there are more people in poverty in working families than in workless families, this (at least in part) is a reflection of the fact that employment is high and worklessness low in the capital (meaning that the overall population in working families is significantly larger than that of workless families).
+Whilst there are more people in poverty in working families than in workless families, this - at least in part - is a reflection of the fact that before COVID-19, employment was high and worklessness low in the capital (meaning that the overall population in working families is significantly larger than that of workless families).